 About Us

-The current line up of the Breed features Wayne Crisp (Guitar), Steve Bowden (Drums) and Dan Graver (Bass).
+The current line up of the Breed consists of Wayne Crisp (Guitar), Kenny White (Drums)and Rodney Garlick (Bass).

 Wayne